AlgoMaster Logo

 Space Optimization

-Here is a neat trick.
 In many 1-D DP problems, dp[i] only depends on dp[i-1] and dp[i-2].
-That means you do not need the entire array.
-You can get away with just two variables.
+You do not need the entire array, only two variables.

-This reduces space from O(n) to O(1), which is a common follow-up question in interviews.
-The interviewer wants to see that you understand why only two previous values matter.
+This reduces space from O(n) to O(1), which is a common follow-up: showing that only two previous values are needed.

 Example Walkthrough: House Robber (LeetCode 198)